HSF/hsf.github.io/organization/hsf-letters.md

 ### Procedure

-In both cases the HSF Coordination group will discuss the request and, if approved, circulate a draft letter to the whole of the HSF community for any comments.
+In both cases the HSF Coordination group and the HSF Working Group Convenors will discuss the request and, if approved, circulate a draft letter to the whole of the HSF community for any comments.
 We will then approve the request in an HSF Coordination meeting (or, exceptionally, just by email, should deadlines not fit with the meeting schedule).